IISNRL/TWC_Mesh/documents/Meshtastic_Introduction.md

 | 0.073 kbps |  12 / 4096   |     4/5     |    31     |    160dB    | Twice the range and/or coverage of "Long Slow", low resilience to noise  |
 | 0.046 kbps |  12 / 4096   |     4/8     |    31     |    160dB    | Twice the range and/or coverage of "Long Slow", high resilience to noise |

-The link budget used by these calculations assumes a transmit power of 17dBm and an antenna with 0dB gain.
-Adjust your link budget assumptions based on your actual devices.
+The link budget calculations are based on an assumed transmit power of 17dBm and an antenna with 0dB gain.
+It's important to adjust your link budget assumptions according to the specifications of your actual devices.

 > [!NOTE]
 > These channel settings may not have been tested.
 Use at your own discretion.
 Share on https://meshtastic.discourse.group with your successes or failure.